A visit to Dijon, the capital of Burgundy : Places to see and things to do

 by Laura Crotet, Senior Trip Planner at France Just For You

-Jean-François' whole family still lives in and around Dijon, so we go there every time we are on a family visit.
-It is a city that has greatly changed over the last few years.
-It has become more dynamic, lots of students give a good vibe to the town, plus the historic and architectural elements have really been improved, making Dijon a great place to visit today.
+My husband Jean-François' whole family still lives in and around Dijon, so we go there every time we are on a family visit.
+It's a city that has greatly changed over the last few years.
+It has become more dynamic, lots of students give the town a good vibe, plus the historic and architectural elements have really been improved, making Dijon a great place to visit today.

 The first time I came, Véronique, Jean-François’ oldest sister, insisted on taking me to rub the little owl carved into an outside wall of the Church of Notre Dame.
 It is said that if you touch it with your left hand, good luck will come your way.